Extremal Numbers of Hypergraph Suspensions of Even Cycles: The arc construction and Wenger's construction

 i.e., $a_1=c_1=e_1$.
 However, as

 and

 this would imply $ a = c$, a contradiction. \end{proof}

-{\bf Acknowledgments.} The author is immensely grateful to Dhruv Mubayi for several helpful discussions and warm encouragement, and Dhruv Mubayi and Xizhi Liu for comments and suggestions that improved the presentation of the paper.
+{\bf Acknowledgments.} This work was supported by the Center of Innovations for Sustainable Quantum AI (JST Grant Number JPMJPF2221).
+The author is immensely grateful to Dhruv Mubayi for several helpful discussions and warm encouragement, and Dhruv Mubayi, Xizhi Liu and an anonymous referee for several comments and suggestions that improved the presentation of the paper.